Updated： December 07, 2018

 Hatsumode: The Year's First Shrine Visit

-As a new year custom, many people in Japan visit a Shinto Shrine to pray for the year to come to be a good one.
+As a new year custom, many people in Japan visit a Shinto Shrine to pray in January for the year to come to be a good one.
 Everyone is welcomed to do this ritual, even though you are not of the Shinto Religion.
 You just have to follow some basic rules and do the ritual with genuine respect of the tradition.
 What you pray for is up to you.
 There are some popular spots to do this in Tokyo such as the Meiji Jingu Shrine.
 Those places may get really crowded, but it's definitely an interesting experience to have if you are in Japan in January!
 To know more about Hatsumode and where you can do it, please refer to this article.

 Admire The Beautiful Kimonos Of Coming Of Age Day